 The Company assesses assets or groups of assets for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
 If any such indication of impairment exists, the Company makes an estimate of its recoverable amount.
 The recoverable amount is the higher of its fair value less costs to sell and its value in use.
 Where the carrying amount of an asset group exceeds its recoverable amount, the asset or asset group is considered impaired and is written down to its recoverable amount.
 In assessing value in use, the estimated future cash flows are adjusted for the risks specific to the asset or the asset group and are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money.
 An assessment is made at each reporting date as to whether there is any indication that previously recognized impairment may no longer exist or may have decreased.
 If such indication exists, the recoverable amount is estimated.
-Any previously recognized loss is reversed only if there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognized.
-If that is the case, the carrying amount of the asset is increased to its recoverable amount.
+Any previously recognized loss is reversed only if there has been a change in the estimates used to determine the asset's recoverable amount.
 That increased amount cannot exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognized for the asset in prior years.
 Such reverse is recognized in the consolidated statement of operations.
 After such reversal, the depreciation charge is adjusted in future periods to allocate the asset's revised carrying amount, less any residual value, on a systematic basis over its remaining useful life.